GalleonDAO/discord-bots/README.md

 For the bot to run, it needs these variables, laid out in the `.env.sample` file:

-- `DISCORD_API_TOKEN`: Your discord API token.
+- `DISCORD_API_TOKEN_DBL`: Your bot API token for a product.
 [See this guide on how to obtain one](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).
-- `TOKEN_ID`: Your token ID on CoinGecko.
-(The identifier on the CoinGecko URL of your token).